 We Need Mo’ Better Design

 So, what is good design?
 That discussion could fill a book but, generally speaking, “good design” is when it all comes together for the user of that design.

 That means for a design to be “good” and useful to users, it has to take into account multiple levels and factors on which it must deliver to be successful.

 Design trends come and go.
 The average design trend only sticks around for a year or two; good usability, the foundation of UX design, is here to stay.

 Products that have been designed according to the seven factors of great UX will outlast any design trend, guaranteed.
 Designers who pay attention—to great usability, UX best practices, interaction design conventions, and the factors that influence user experience—will make a greater impact than those who don’t.
 At the end of the day, they will be rewarded, and their digital products more widely accepted and successful in the marketplace.

 If, as a designer, you want to become better at UX—to create useful mobile and desktop apps, not just pretty ones—invest some time learning at least the basics of UX.
-Start by following UX blogs, subscribe to newsletters and online publications such as the Toptal Design Blog, UX Magazine, UX Matters, UserTesting, uxdesign.cc, UX Design Weekly, or the Interaction Design Foundation.
+Start by following UX blogs and subscribe to newsletters and online publications such as the Toptal Design Blog, UX Magazine, UX Matters, UserTesting, uxdesign.cc, UX Design Weekly, or the Interaction Design Foundation.

 Read user studies conducted with living, breathing participants—real people.
 As they say, the numbers don’t lie; everything else is hypothesis and assumption.

 Medium is one of my favorite destinations to read UX/UI design articles online.
 Designers all over the world are using it to read about design, user experience, usability, and other topics related to creating and building great digital products.
 Here are Designers to Follow on Medium.

 Read some of the foundational, classic books that every UXer I know has on their bookshelf and treat them like scripture.